Abstract:

 The claim implicit in substitutionary righteousness to satisfy justice depends on the philosophy that substitutionary righteousness compensates God for sin.
 And if any substitutionary righteousness can compensate God for sin, then perfect substitutionary righteousness may compensate God for all sin.
 This is the real philosophy behind the Reformed teaching of imputed righteousness, whether they will admit to it or not.
 It is a logical necessity.
 If Reformed theologians deny that substitutionary righteousness compensates God for sin, then there is no point in the idea in the first place.
 Substitutionary righteousness in reformed theology is not an actual imputation of righteousness to sanctify us (which really has a legitimate purpose).
 Rather they regard it as forensic righteousness which is legally accounted.
 This has no purpose except to get the judge to declare the sinner innocent.
 It is a legal fraud, a shell game.

 Substitutionary righteousness raises the question of whether God can be justly compensated for all sin.
 So we have to make a distinction between compensatory justice and punitive justice.
 Compensatory justice repairs all the damages due to sin.
 Perfect compensatory justice requires the undoing of all the suffering and death caused by sin.
 One can see therefore that perfect compensatory justice is impossible.
 The fact of suffering caused by sin cannot be erased.
 The only pefect compensation is if the suffering was never caused to happen in the first place.
 Punitive justice, on the other hand, is an expression of anger, wrath, and disgust against sin.
 Punitive justice takes an eye for an eye, tooth for tooth, limb for limb, and life for life.
 Punitive justice does not restore the victim of a murderer to life again.
 Punative justice does not bring back the eye maliciously put out by the sinner.
+Punitive justice serves no social purpose or deterrance, or disapproval, unless it is executed on the sinner himself.

 Messiah paid our penalty.
 The penalty was the punative justice that the Father determined was necessary.
 Punative justice is based on an equitable principle, eye for eye, tooth for tooth, limb for limb, life for life.
 A sinner can compensate a victim only in certain cases, such as property loss, or doctoring expenses.
 Even though the principle of punative justice is based on equity, it does not repair the damages.
 That is why it is punative justice.
 The damage of sin to the forgiven sinner is repaired by the resurrection life of Messiah, but the damage to any other unsaved party is not repaired, and the damage to God caused by the loss of the unsaved is not repaired.
 Even punishment of the wicked in the fire of Hell does not compensate God for the loss of the sinner.
 Even the eternal conscious torment that some advocate cannot compensate God.
 It cannot compensate God because it does not bring those killed by sin back to life.